ASUS ROG Flow Z13 (2025) GZ302 Laptop Review

 1.44 mm

 The ASUS ROG Flow Z13 has an okay keyboard.
 It's a detachable keyboard similar to that of the Microsoft Surface Pro 11th Edition (2024).
 It attaches to the tablet magnetically, and there are two positions: flat on the table or at a 10° incline.
 The keys are relatively stable, and while they could use a bit more travel, they do provide satisfying tactile feedback.
 That said, the typing experience changes drastically depending on whether you have it laid flat or at an incline, as the keyboard flexes significantly in the inclined position, making the typing experience somewhat mushy.
-Another downside is the form factor itself, as this type of detachable keyboard is rather unstable when using the device on your lap.
+Another downside is the form factor: this type of detachable keyboard is rather unstable when used on your lap.

 7.6